Ex Works (EXW)

 Risk transfer

-- FOB: Risk transfers to the buyer once the goods are loaded onto the vessels
+FOB: Risk transfers to the buyer once the goods are loaded onto the vessel.

 Control over Shipping: